sarahquigley/milk-mustache/src/_posts/recipes/2013-02-18-chocolate-chip-coconut-slices.md

 From the confines of a city, a landscape shaped by humans for humans, the untamed can feel so far away as to effectively not exist.
 Not in Vancouver, where those rough peaks become guardians, silent, ancient, ever watching, ever present - constant as the sun in the sky, the earth beneath your feet - a reminder of wide wild world beyond our paved streets and manicured lawns.

-{% include image-group.html images="DSCF0590.jpg DSCF0602.jpg" entry=page %}
+{% include image-group.html images="DSCF0590.jpg DSCF0602.jpg" entry=page image-popup=true %}

 Sooner or later, some future Sarah will move on to a new life somewhere else with different colours and a different cadence.
 When she remembers Vancouver, I think she'll think of the mountains, their silent strength a backdrop for the sci-fi towers of downtown, which glisten like icicles in the winter sun.
 Old gods make their homes in mountains.
 New gods make their homes in towers.
 Old gods meet new on the streets of Vancouver.